userfrosting/learn/pages/14.contributing/chapter.md

 ---
 title: Giving Back to UF
+metadata:
     description: UserFrosting is possible thanks to the generous contributions of users like you!
 taxonomy:
     category: docs
 ---